 Paparazzi Photography, From Dolce Vita to Today

 It has been almost sixty years that the term “paparazzi” was coined.
-It was first introduced to the culture at large by Federico Fellini’s La Dolce Vita, in which Marcello Mastroianni plays a disenchanted tabloid reporter who lurks around Roman nightlife looking for his next story, followed by a photographer called Paparazzo.
+It was first introduced to the culture at large by the Italian director Federico Fellini and his film La Dolce Vita, in which Marcello Mastroianni plays a disenchanted tabloid reporter who lurks around the nightlife in Rome looking for his next story, followed by a photographer called Paparazzo.
 Ever since, paparazzi photography has been inspiring mixed feelings, influencing customs, fashions and sometimes even deciding the very fate of the one or ones featured in those images.

 The Beginnings of Paparazzi Photography

-The exhibition places special focus on the Rome of Via Veneto and the Dolce Vita, featuring protagonists of that unforgettable season, from Anita Ekberg to Ava Gardner, from Michelangelo Antonioni to Federico Fellini, from Walter Chiari to Richard Burton and Liz Taylor, to name but some of the best known.
-In the cult film La Dolce Vita, Fellini captured this phenomenon in remarkable accuracy, finding inspiration in the photographer he knew well from the cafes in Via Veneto, Felice Quinto, who was known as the “king of paparazzi”.
+The exhibition places special focus on the Rome of Via Veneto and the Dolce Vita, featuring protagonists of that unforgettable season in Italy, from Anita Ekberg to Ava Gardner, from Michelangelo Antonioni to Federico Fellini, from Walter Chiari to Richard Burton and Liz Taylor, to name but some of the best known.
+In the cult Italian film La Dolce Vita, Fellini captured this phenomenon in remarkable accuracy, finding inspiration for Paparazzo in the photographer he knew well from the cafes in Via Veneto, Felice Quinto, who was known as the “king of paparazzi”.
 Anita Ekberg, Fellini’s paparazzi-hounded star, became the real-life target of paparazzi camera in 1960.
-After being hassled by a paparazzi throughout the night, the actress emerged from her home in the early morning hours with a bow and arrow and shot him in the hand.
+After being hassled by a lurking photographer throughout the night, the actress emerged from her home in the early morning hours with a bow and arrow and shot him in the hand.

 The Paparazzi and Voyeurism